Company Logo - Home Link

 Thankfully, there are frequent trains between Rome and Florence, so it’s pretty easy to get there!

-Although both have fast trains, you’ll find that Trenitalia has more options for slower trains from Rome to Florence.
+Although both companies have fast intercity trains, you’ll find that Trenitalia has more options for slower trains from Rome to Florence.

 These regional trains typically take 3-4 hours to reach their destination, but sometimes they can be more affordable.